 The efficiency of sustainable energy throughout the life cycle of a building is the most important aspect of sustainable architecture.

 Architects use many different active methods to reduce buildings’ energy needs and increase their ability to capture or generate their own energy.

-The use of site analysis is one of the keys to exploiting local environmental resources and influencing energy-related factors such as daylight, solar heat gain and ventilation.
+The use of site analysis is one of the keys to exploiting local environmental resources and influencing energy-related factors such as daylight, solar heat gain, and ventilation.

 Several passive architectural strategies have been developed over time.

-Examples of such strategies include arranging rooms, determining the size and orientation of windows in a building, orienting facades and streets or the ratio between building height and street width for modern planning.
+Examples of such strategies include arranging rooms, determining the size and orientation of windows in a building, orienting facades and streets, or the ratio between building height and street width for modern planning.

 Active solar devices such as photovoltaic solar panels help provide sustainable electricity for any use.

-The electrical output of a solar panel depends on orientation, efficiency, latitude and climate – solar gain varies even at the same latitude.
+The electrical output of a solar panel depends on orientation, efficiency, latitude, and climate – solar gain varies even at the same latitude.

-Typical efficiency of commercially available photovoltaic panels ranges from 4% to 28%.
+The typical efficiency of commercially available photovoltaic panels ranges from 4% to 28%.

 The low efficiency of some photovoltaic panels can greatly affect the payback period of their installation.